Thank you for this wonderful example of Yoga in action!

 After the darshan, the sevites and employees shared among themselves how touched they were by Gurumayi’s acknowledgement of their hard work.
 One of the employees shared, “Gurumayi is so down to earth!”
 Another employee said, “Even though we were talking about mundane matters such as maintenance, tears kept welling up in my heart, and I had to make an effort to hold them inside so that I could engage in the conversation.”

-a sevite in the SYDA Foundation
+the SYDA Foundation

 When I read the sentence in the update from the Board of Trustees, "Everyone followed the Daily Ashram Schedule and offered seva," my heart leapt up knowing everyone and everything was all right.
 This has been the great teaching in my life, that despite life's hardships, maintaining my Siddha Yoga practices every day strengthens my ability to withstand difficulties and diminishes any fear that tries to sweep away my courage.